Hello my darlings,

 Embodied spirituality is what the humane act looks like.
 The nurses, the doctors, the EMT”s, the firefighters, the police, the truckers, the people working at the grocery store, delivery men and women, caretakers, neighbors buying groceries and leaving them on the steps of the elderly.
 None of these people are doing what they do for the money.
 They’re doing it because this is who we are.
 We are Humanity rising.
 Think about it, dream it, imagine it; a world rooted in the soil of kindness and compassion.
 Tangible, pragmatic, heart felt.

-The image of what can be thrills and excites me.
-On many days though, my feelings run counter to the glories that can be and I’m strapped to the seesaw of enraged, scared, and all pervading powerlessness.
+These days I’m feeling strapped to the seesaw of enraged, scared, and all pervading powerlessness.
 Feelings do not create your reality, unless you deny them, in which case they find a home in your shadow and fester into control.
 Every feeling has right use.
 How you know it’s right use is if it serves the interconnectedness of all things, if it serves love.
 That is how we begin to create a new world, a humane world, not as ideal, not as utopia, but as reality.

 Live loud, love fierce, and suffer no fools.
 Kat xoxox